coloringchaos/ixd-s18/_posts/2018-2-21-mobile-ux.md

 ## Blog Post

-You must format your blog post in the order outlined above, starting with a project description and ending with your low-fidelity mockups.
+You must format your blog post in the order outlined above, starting with a project description and ending with your interactive high-fidelity prototype.
 Include a short description and graphics for each step of your process.

 *Image and graphics absolutely must be high quality.*